On the Road North – The Journey to Freedom

 Position As Desired / Exploring African Canadian Identity: Photographs from the Wedge Collection

 What does it mean to be African Canadian?
 Explore the topic of Black identity in Canada in the context of immigration and multiculturalism through Position As Desired / Exploring African Canadian Identity: Photographs from the Wedge Collection.
-The exhibition will be featured from January 22 to March 30, 2013 in the Museum’s Ralph and Rose Chiodo Harbourside Gallery.
+The exhibition was featured from January 22 to March 30, 2013 in the Ralph and Rose Chiodo Harbourside Gallery at the Museum.

 Sikh Motorcycle Club - Photo by Naomi Harris